+Do RO Water Filtration Systems WASTE Water?
 If you have dirt on your hands and use water to rinse off the dirt, are you wasting water?
-Most would say, no but using water to wash the hands.
-If you use 20 gallons of water to hand wash your dishes after a meal, is that wasting water?
+Most would say no, but using water to wash the hands.
+Simply put: in the Reverse Osmosis process, water is utilized to "wash" impurities out of your water, too.
+Yes, water [...]

 How to Find & Order RO Replacement Filters: So it's time to replace the filters for your Reverse Osmosis water filtration system.
 Figuring out which filter or membrane you need to purchase can be overwhelming.
 Get started by determining the brand of model of your RO filter system.
 Tips to Determine Brand and Model of RO System The most [...]

 How Long Does it Take to Fill a Reverse Osmosis Storage Tank?
 The short answer is it typically takes 2 to 4 hours to fill a standard reverse osmosis tank (2.8 gallons or 10.6 L).
 Because the reverse osmosis filtering process takes time, storage tanks are a necessary component with any RO system.
 Without a storage tank, [...]

 How to Select a Home Water Filter System Figuring out which water filtration system you need can be a daunting task.
 By thinking through and answering the following five questions, we can help you determine which system is right for your household.1.
 Whole House vs. Under Sink Drinking Water Filter?
 There are basically two different types of [...]

 Many of our customers who purchase an under-counter Reverse Osmosis water filtration system choose to install the system themselves.
 Yes, DIY is becoming increasingly popular, so when folks call in and ask about self installation, we generally answer, If you're handy and somewhat mechanical, installing an RO system should not be too difficult or time consuming.
 By [...]